 Click on the System Tray GPU widget to change to your preferred GPU.
 One may also launch NVIDIA Settings from this interface.
 This is the simplest way to move between graphics modes.
 This is available only in 20.04 LTS.

-Nvidia On-Demand unless you are using the GPU for CUDA, OPTIX, or other GPGPU purposes.
+NVIDIA On-Demand (also called Hybrid Graphics Mode) unless you are using the GPU for CUDA, OPTIX, or other GPGPU purposes.
 The reasons are discussed below.

 When the power cable is unplugged, the system takes actions to conserve power and extend battery life.
 The most obvious actions — all of which are Kubuntu Focus optimizations — include: